 An overview of the One-Stop partners and the ways in which services are integrated

-Region 3 will develop a unified assessment which will include the criteria described above.
+Region 3 has not developed a unified assessment which will include the criteria described above.

-ETPL System – Describe the regional Eligible Training Provider System, including the elements listed below.
+3. ETPL System – Describe the regional Eligible Training Provider System, including the elements listed below.

 Provide a description of the public notification to prospective providers.
 The WorkSource DeKalb Board, along with local workforce boards for Atlanta Regional and Fulton County, utilize a regional approach for the ETPL system.
-Under a contractual

-arrangement with the Atlanta Regional Commission (ARC), the ARC solicits bids through a public invitation process for the three boards by posting a training provider application on its website.
-It also ensures that the WFD website directs interested applicants to this site.
+The five LWDBs utilize a regional approach for the ETPL system.
+Under a contractual arrangement, the Atlanta Regional Commission (ARC) solicits bids through a public invitation process for the five LWDAs by posting a training provider application on its website.

-Further, in an effort to expand the industry offering among service providers and in response to the local economy, the Board also provides notification of the application process via local media and by issuing a public announcement.
-Additionally, it distributes letters of notice to any agency that has previously requested to be on the Potential Bidders’ List.
+Further, in an effort to expand the industry offering among service providers and in response to the local economy, DeKalb County and Fulton County also provide notification of the application process via local media and by issuing a public announcement.
+Additionally, they distribute letters of notice to any agency that has previously requested to be on their individual Potential Bidders’ Lists.

 Provide a description of how the board(s) evaluates providers and proposed training programs for initial eligibility, based on (at a minimum) criteria of proven effectiveness, local employer/industry demand, accreditation and customer accessibility.